Home

 Welcome!

 My name is Cheryl Barnes-Neff, and I’ve been a registered nurse for over forty years.
-These pages will become what I hope, will help you on your journey as a …
+These pages will become what I hope, will help you on your journey as a front line manager.
+We’ll be talking about basic leadership skills, communication skills and boundary setting, holistic assessment principles, self care, and patient and staff education; …

 Welcome!
 Read More »